stenglein-lab/tick_surveillance/Pipeline_instructions.md

 ### Conda

-It is possible to run this pipeline using an all-in-one [conda](https://docs.conda.io/en/latest/) environment, defined [in this file](./conda/tick_conda_environment.yaml).
+It is possible to run this pipeline using [conda](https://docs.conda.io/en/latest/) to handle dependencies.
 But it is strongly recommended to use singularity instead of conda.

 ### R libraries

 Some of the pipeline code is implemented in [R scripts](./scripts/).
 Some of these scripts require R packages like [openxlsx](https://www.rdocumentation.org/packages/openxlsx/versions/4.2.5.2), for writing output in Excel format.
-These packages are installed locally, on top of a [Rocker tidyverse singularity image](https://rocker-project.org/images/).
+When running with singularity, these packages are installed locally, on top of a [Rocker tidyverse singularity image](https://rocker-project.org/images/).
 This occurs in nextflow process `setup_R_dependencies`, which invokes [this script](./scripts/install_R_packages.R).

 ### Python dependencies